umartechboy/PhysTrack/README.md

 ## Requirements for performing an experiment with PhysTrack

-* In addition to the primary knowledge of kinematics, we assume that the user is accustomed to the basics of Matlab tool and language.
+* In addition to having primary knowledge of kinematics, we assume that the user is accustomed with the basics of Matlab as well.

 * To capture videos a good slow motion camera is required.
 In PhysLab, we usually use a [Canon PowerShot SX280HS](https://www.cnet.com/products/canon-powershot-sx280-hs/review/) mounted on a tripod stand which works very well with most of the mechanics experiments.
 This camera can capture video at as high a frame rate as 240fps with a frame size of 320x240 pixels.

 * For investigating microscopic motion, a video microscope is also required.
-In PhysLab, we usually use a [Motic BA210 Trinocular](http://www.motic.com/As_LifeSciences_UM_BA210/product_240.html) for investigating the Browninan motion of micro particles.
+In PhysLab, we usually use a [Motic BA210 Trinocular](http://www.motic.com/As_LifeSciences_UM_BA210/product_240.html) for investigating the Browninan motion of micro parti[]cles.

 * Usually, to move the objects in required fashion, an apparatus is also recommended.